-Broadcast domains are no longer directly configured inside of ThinkSystem Storage Manager for DM Series.
+Broadcast domains are no longer directly configured inside of ThinkSystem Storage Manager.
 A new broadcast domain can only be created using the ONTAP CLI.

 Note: If ports are detected to be in separate network segments, then ONTAP will create unique broadcast domains automatically for each detected network segment.